 Tobacco settlement payments were initially deposited in a permanent trust fund (the Health Care Security Trust), with only a portion of the moneys made available for appropriation.
 Beginning in fiscal 2003, however, the Commonwealth has appropriated the full amount of tobacco settlement receipts in each year's budget.
 The balance accumulated in the Health Care Security Trust amounted to \$509.7 million at the end of fiscal 2007.
 The fiscal 2008 budget established the State Retiree Benefits Trust Fund for the purposes of depositing, investing and disbursing amounts set aside solely to meet liabilities of the state employees' retirement system for health care and other nonpension benefits for retired members of the system.
 In fiscal 2008 the Health Care Security Trust's balance was transferred to the State Retiree Benefits Trust Fund.
 The fiscal 2010, 2011 and 2012 budgets transferred all payments received by the Commonwealth in fiscal 2010, 2011 and 2012 pursuant to the master settlement agreement from the Health Care Security Trust to the General Fund.
 The fiscal 2012 budget included a requirement that, beginning in fiscal 2013, 10% of the annual tobacco payments were to be transferred to the State Retiree Benefits Trust Fund with the amount deposited to the State Retiree Benefits Trust Fund to increase by 10% increments annually thereafter until 100% of all payments are transferred to that Fund.
 Pursuant to this requirement, in May, 2013 the Comptroller transferred \$25.3 million (10% of the \$253.5 million in fiscal 2013 tobacco settlement proceeds) to the State Retiree Benefits Trust Fund, with the balance deposited in the General Fund.
 The fiscal 2015 budget includes a provision that funds the scheduled 30% transfer to the State Retiree Benefits Trust Fund from unspent debt service appropriations rather than through tobacco settlement proceeds.
 The 30% equates to an approximate \$85 million transfer to the Fund.
 Other budgetary resources will need to fund the balance of the transfer should there be insufficient unspent debt service appropriations in fiscal 2015 to fund the entirety of the scheduled transfer.
-This approach is similar to the one taken in the fiscal 2014 budget, where there appears to be sufficient fiscal 2014 unspent debt service appropriations to fund the scheduled 20% transfer (which equates to \$56.4 million).
+This approach is similar to the one taken in the fiscal 2014 budget.
+However, during fiscal 2014, there were insufficient unspent debt service appropriations to fund the full 20% transfer to the State Retirees Benefits Trust Fund, and the balance of approximately \$15 million of tobacco proceeds was used to make a total transfer to the Fund of 20%, or \$56.4 million.
 See "PENSION AND OPEB FUNDING - Other Post-Retirement Benefit Obligations (OPEB)."